gamesbook/pyprototypr/docs/useful_resources.md

   used for game design.

 > Please also see the section on [hexagonal grids](hexagonal_grids.md) which lists
-> tools for working with hexagonal layoutsa
+> tools for working with hexagonal layouts.

 ## boardgamegeek